Efficient Generation and Quality Screening of Visible Windows for Regional SAR Reconnaissance: Efficient Visible Window Generation

 Substituting Eq.~\eqref{eq:off_nadir_sine_rule} into Eq.~\eqref{eq:annular_radii_eta} then yields the explicit annular bounds

 where $R_g$ denotes the geocentric distance of the ground point.
 In the coarse screening of Section~\ref{sec:coarse_screening} the mean spherical radius $R_e$ suffices; for refined screening on the ellipsoid, $R_g$ is obtained from Eq.~\eqref{eq:geodetic_to_ecef} at the target centroid latitude with zero height.
-Each Doppler limit admits the usual interpretation as a right circular cone with apex at the satellite and axis aligned with $x_{\mathrm{VVLH}}$ in Fig.~\ref{fig:fov_dual_view}\,(a).
+Each Doppler limit admits the usual interpretation as a right circular cone with apex at the satellite and axis aligned with $x_{\mathrm{VVLH}}$ in Fig.~\ref{fig:fov_dual_view}\subref{fig:stk_fov_envelope}.
 Because the calculation plane is orthogonal to $z_{\mathrm{VVLH}}$, it is parallel to the cone axis.
 Elementary conic section geometry implies that such a plane cuts the cone in a hyperbola.
-The forward and backward Doppler limits therefore appear as two branches of one hyperbolic family on the calculation plane, as in Fig.~\ref{fig:fov_dual_view}\,(b), which yields the following single sided bounds:
+The forward and backward Doppler limits therefore appear as two branches of one hyperbolic family on the calculation plane, as in Fig.~\ref{fig:fov_dual_view}\subref{fig:calc_plane_fov}, which yields the following single sided bounds:

 where $c_{\mathrm{fwd}}$ and $c_{\mathrm{bwd}}$ denote the forward and backward Doppler cone coefficients, respectively, and $\theta_{\mathrm{DC,min}}$ and $\theta_{\mathrm{DC,max}}$ are the corresponding forward and backward bounds on the Doppler cone angle.
-The admissible domain $\mathcal{Q}$ is the intersection of the inner and outer radial annuli with these two hyperbolic half-plane constraints.
-The coefficients $c_{\mathrm{fwd}}$ and $c_{\mathrm{bwd}}$ can be ordered independently relative to $R_{\mathrm{in}}$ and $R_{\mathrm{out}}$.
-Fig.~\ref{fig:calc_plane_fov_cases} shows nine relative configurations that follow from this independence.
-The nine cases differ in how $\mathcal{Q}$ is connected topologically.
-They also differ in which arcs form the boundary $\partial\mathcal{Q}$.
-Those arcs can come from inner or outer circles and from forward or backward hyperbolic branches.
-The ordering of $c_{\mathrm{fwd}}$, $c_{\mathrm{bwd}}$, $R_{\mathrm{in}}$, and $R_{\mathrm{out}}$ determines which arcs are active.
-The refined intersection test in the next subsection enumerates these cases when it tests whether the projected regional polygon meets $\mathcal{Q}$.
+The admissible domain $\mathcal{Q}$ is the intersection of the inner and outer radial annuli with these two hyperbolic half plane constraints.
+Because $c_{\mathrm{fwd}}$ and $c_{\mathrm{bwd}}$ are ordered independently relative to $R_{\mathrm{in}}$ and $R_{\mathrm{out}}$, nine distinct relative configurations arise, as shown in Fig.~\ref{fig:calc_plane_fov_cases}.
+They differ only in topological connectivity and in which segments of the boundary remain active; the case structure is precisely what is required by the refined intersection test between the regional polygon and $\mathcal{Q}$ developed next.

-\subsubsection{Refined Screening Based on the Characteristic Curve FOV}
+\subsection{Refined Screening Based on the Characteristic Curve FOV}

 The preceding derivation yields a fixed analytic admissible domain $\mathcal{Q}$ on the $(u,v)$ plane and identifies its possible topological classes.
 The regional visibility test becomes a polygon domain intersection problem, and the refined screening strategy is defined directly by the active boundary components of $\mathcal{Q}$.
 The refined screening predicate requires nonempty intersection between the projected regional polygon and the admissible domain on the characteristic $(u,v)$ plane: